vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 })
 ```

-We are planning to work on a collection of common test helpers that makes it even simpler to render components with different constraints (e.g. shallow rendering that ignores child components) and assert their output.
+We are planning to work on a collection of common test helpers to make it easier to render components with different constraints (e.g. shallow rendering that ignores child components) and assert their output.